MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/network-security/windows-firewall/configure.md

 # Configure Windows Firewall

-This article describes the available tools to configure Windows Firewall and some recommended practices.
+This article describes the available tools to configure Windows Firewall, firewall rules, and some recommended practices.

 ## Configuration tools